 We now turn to various demonstrations of the data obtainable in SH-DLV experiments and the scope of the present instrument.
-First, we investigated the SiO2/TiO2 Janus particles (JP550) at a number concentration of $n{JP550} = 5 \cdot 10^{14} \text{ m}^{-3}$ suspended in a 2.5% aqueous H2O2 solution.
+First, we investigated the SiO_2/TiO_2 Janus particles (JP550) at a number concentration of $n{JP550} = 5 \cdot 10^{14}$ m-3 suspended in a 2.5% aqueous H_2O_2 solution.
 Their typical Doppler spectra with and without UV illumination are displayed in Fig. 3a).
 Without UV-illumination (red) a central Lorentzian indicates purely Brownian motion.
 With UV-illumination a slightly asymmetrically broadened Doppler peak, shifted to the right, indicates particle propulsion in the direction of \mathbf{k}{ref} and allows for an easy discrimination between passive and active motions.
 This becomes even better visible in the inset of Fig. 3a showing a magnification of the central regions of the spectra.

-At $\omega_B = 2999.875$ Hz, a sharp line of full width at half maximum FWHM = $\Delta \omega_B \approx 0.1$ Hz is visible.
+At ω_B = 2999.875 Hz, a sharp line of full width at half maximum FWHM = $\Delta\omega_B \approx 0.1$ Hz is visible.
 Such a line is also present in the reference experiments performed in particle free water or 2.5% aqueous H2O2 solution (Fig. 3b) and most other spectra.
-Its position varies slightly and typically very slowly within the specifications of the AOM driver $\omega{B, nominal} = 3000.0\pm0.5$ Hz), but its width and shape stay practically constant.
-We attribute it to parasitic scattering of illumination beam light from the static cell surface towards the detector, there beating with the reference beam exactly at the difference frequency ω_B .
-From its position variation in time, we estimate the AOM stability limited spectral resolution of a half hour measurement to be 0.04 Hz, which is much smaller than the typical FWHM of the Lorentzian originating from particle diffusion, $\Delta \omega{Diff} \approx 0.5$ Hz.
+We attribute it to parasitic scattering of illumination beam light from the static cell surface towards the detector, there beating with the reference beam exactly at the difference frequency $\omega{B, exp}$.
+Its width and shape stay practically constant, while its position varies very slightly and slowly in time.
+For a typical half hour measurement we find $\omega{B,exp}(t=0) = \omega{B,nominal} \pm \Delta\omega = 3000.0\pm0.2$ Hz, and $\omega{B,exp}(t) = \omega{B,exp}(t=0)\pm0.04$ Hz.
+The temporal stability of the AOM therefore limits the spectral resolution to this value, which, however, is much smaller than the typical FWHM of the Lorentzian originating from particle diffusion, $\Delta\omega{Diff} \approx 0.5$ Hz.
 In fact, the two successive runs shown in Fig. 3b coincide near quantitatively.
 In the subsequent evaluation of the spectra, we mask the data in the immediate neighbourhood of this peak, i.e. the eight points covering $\omega_B \pm 0.1$ Hz.
 The inset of Fig. 3a marks this central exclusion range by two vertical lines.
 Note further, that even in the UV-off case this still leaves enough points for fitting a Lorentzian with good accuracy (an example for such a fit is shown in Fig. 5b, below).

 In turbid systems of decreasing transmission, the actual signal becomes drowned in a broad multiple scattering background.
-This sets the typical limit for signal detection to a transmittance of about 40% [40].
+This sets the typical limit for signal detection to a transmittance of about 40% [41].
 In Fig. 4a), a typical Doppler-spectrum of a moderately concentrated suspension (red data) and one taken in a multiple scattering environment (black data) is presented.
-Note the presence of a broad symmetric background in the latter signal obtained at a transmittance of 60%.
-To isolate the actual signal we fit a Lorentzian (green solid line) to the outer wings of the broad background signal using the Levenberg-Marquardt algorithm implemented in Origin9.0 (OriginLab, Northampton, MA, USA), and subtract it from the data.
-Here we mask the immediate heterodyne signal region (2999.875 - 3002.0) Hz and perform the fit for the remaining frequencies in the interval 2990-3010 Hz.
+Note the presence of a broad symmetric background in the latter signal, here obtained at a transmittance of 60%.
+To isolate the actual signal, we fit a Lorentzian (green solid line) to the outer wings of the broad background signal using the Levenberg-Marquardt algorithm implemented in Origin9.0 (OriginLab, Northampton, MA, USA), and subtract it from the data.
+Here we mask the immediate heterodyne signal region (2999.875 - 3002.0) Hz, and we perform the fit for the remaining frequencies in the interval 2990-3010 Hz.